sohammj/CORE-SQL/README.md

-# CoreSQL: A Feature-Rich SQL Database Engine in C++
+# CORE-SQL: In-Memory SQL Database System

 A lightweight, fast, and feature-rich relational database management system implemented entirely in C++.
 This project provides a comprehensive SQL interface with support for ACID transactions, complex queries, referential integrity, and other essential database features.